johannavos/BDwindspeeds/README.md

 # BDwindspeeds

-This public repo contains data and code used to make figures for Allers et al. (2020):
+This public repo contains data and code used in Allers et al. (2020):